-Super hyped to be launching the first version of Daemon today!
+Super hyped to be launching the (very early) first version of Daemon today!

-I first talked about this concept in 2016 in my book The Real Internet of Things.
+Since 2014 I've been obsessed with this idea of everything having an API.
+I first talked about it in 2016 in my (kind of crappy but with great ideas) book The Real Internet of Things.

 So this is the first building block: every object has a daemon—An API to the world that all other objects understand.
 Any computer, system, or even a human with appropriate access, can look at any other object's daemon and know precisely how to interact with it, what its status is, and what it's capable of.
 The Real Internet of Things, 2016